enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/crontab/cron-dot-in-filename-issues-when-using-run-parts.md

 ## Revision

-It’s not a good idea to use ??? in a script name when you run it using `run-parts` .
+It's not a good idea to use ??? in a script name when you run it using `run-parts` .

 - `.`
 - `_`